-SWOT T ool
+SWOT T SWOT Tool

 Strengths Weaknesses

+I

+N

+Т

-I N T E R N A L
+E R

+N

+A

+L

+One was and a smith in a Thus ste

 Opportunities Threats

+E X

+Д Т

-E X T E R N A L
+T E R

+N

+A

+L

-Step 2: agree actions
+Step 2: Agree actions

 - The key output from the SWOT analysis is to identify and agree actions to address threats or weaknesses, and to benefit from any strengths or opportunities. - Actions should have realistic deadlines, and the individual(s) responsible for the action should be clearly identified. - The format set out below can be used to record the agreed actions. - It is recommended that any significant threats or weaknesses be incorporated into the partnership risk assessment/risk register.